 Many folks loved the dockable palette capability of Photoshop’s CS2’s Control Bar, and virtually everyone I know couldn’t live without InDesign’s ability to have palettes slide in and out from the side of the screen.
 Of course, Illustrator hasn’t really changed since version 8.
 With Adobe Creative Suite 3 we can finally have a truly unified GUI across almost the entire suite.
 The new “panel” scheme looks to be not only cool, but more convenient and space-saving.
 This is especially important when we tend to get yet another palette with each new feature added.

 Finally, there’s the new icon look.
 When I initially downloaded the Photoshop CS3 beta, I was praying the new icon was just a beta thing that wasn’t going to stick.
 Once I saw news that the

-‘periodic table’ icons
+‘periodic table’ icons were indeed the

 new look, I decided to live with it.
 I even made some customized

-to use with the CS2 suite to try to get used to seeing them.
+CS3 icons to use with the CS2 suite to try to get used to seeing them.